Ori and the Will of the Wisps: Reception

-Ori and the Will of the Wisps received "universal acclaim" for the Xbox One version based on 71 reviews, "universal acclaim" for the Xbox Series X version based on 4 reviews, "universal acclaim" for the Nintendo Switch version based on 24 reviews, and "generally favorable reviews" for the PC version of the game based on 44 reviews, according to review website Metacritic.
+Ori and the Will of the Wisps received "universal acclaim" for all platforms, according to review website Metacritic, except for the PC version which received "generally favorable reviews".
 By June 2020, the game was played by more than 2 million people.
 In mid-November 2020, the player count eclipsed 2.8 million people.
-Additionally, the Nintendo Switch version is tied with The Last of Us: Part II, Half-Life: Alyx, and both versions of Hades as the second highest rated game of 2020, only behind Persona 5 Royal.

 Chris Carter of Destructoid acclaimed the game, calling it a masterpiece.
 He described the game as "a hallmark of excellence", saying, "There may be flaws, but they are negligible and won't cause massive damage."
 Carter particularly praised the game's visuals, combat improvements from the game's predecessor, as well as the "dramatic chase sequences".
 However, he mentioned some frame rate issues regarding the Xbox One version of the game.
 Electronic Gaming Monthly's Michael Goroff stated positive opinions regarding the game, while pointing out the performance issues which the Xbox One edition of the game suffered from before the day-one patch was released.
 Goroff further mentioned that "Ori and the Will of the Wisps does everything that a good sequel is supposed to do.
 It refines The Blind Forest's mechanics, expands on the world, and throws in a whole bunch of new moves and concepts.
 But in an era that's rich with 'emotional platformers', Will of the Wisps doesn't do anything to make itself stand out.
 It's a fine, if not forgettable, experience."
 Writing for Game Informer, Andrew Reiner praised the game's graphics, story and combat, subsequently calling the game better than its predecessor.
 Reiner said, "The story is fantastic, the world is breathtaking, and all of that pales in comparison to the wonderfully made gameplay that soars both as a platforming and combat game.
 Moon Studios has outdone itself with Will of the Wisps, delivering an experience that doesn't have any lulls, makes the player feel clever, and just keeps getting better as it goes".
 GameSpot's critic, Steve Watts, gave the game a positive review, commending the combat, exploring elements, story as well as the "gorgeous animation and environments".
 Moreover, he highlighted occasional visual bugs as negative aspects of the game.
 8 months after the initial release on Xbox One, another GameSpot critic, Mike Epstein, gave the Xbox Series X version of the game a higher score, commending the various enhancements it received and the "ironing out" of technical issues that "held back the launch version".